 * * *

-‘Morning sunshine,’ smiled Flush, who’d clearly been awake for a while.
+‘Morning cocker,’ smiled Flush, who’d clearly been awake for a while.

 ‘Where are we?’ asked Suds, looking around.

-They were in a different part of the sewer now, tied to a pipe.
-It was better lit, there were computers dotted around with people in white lab coats operating them.
+They were in a little alcove in a different part of the reservoir now, both tied to a pipe.
+It was better lit and they could see there were computers dotted around with people in dirty white lab coats and tattered suits operating them.
 The people didn’t look like they were there willingly.
 In the middle of the room was a giant square machine, with a few more people gathered around working on it.

 ‘Stretch Armstrong over there captured us and tied us up,’ Flush explained.
 ‘He’s not very good at tying knots though.
 I wriggled free of mine a few minutes ago, but I didn’t want to leave you.’

 ‘Thanks,’ Suds said as he shuffled his hands and wriggled free of his own rope.

 ‘Right, shall we run?’ asked Flush.

 ‘No, wait.
 Let’s see if we can get him talking first, find out what he’s up to.’